-While our interests are broad and ever-shifting, we tend to gravitate towards extreme aesthetics, themes of sexuality and embodiment, and women-led narratives.
+Our editorial focuses are broad and ever-shifting.
+Recently, we have paid close attention to aesthetics, shorts, themes of embodiment, and women-led work.

 We welcome pitches for essays.
 If you have an idea for an essay that is aligned with our interests and missing from our website, we'd love to hear from you.
 Pitch us your idea along with some samples of your writing.
 If accepted, essays must have a minimum word count of 700 words and must not be published elsewhere.
 We also commission artists of all mediums to produce art for our newsletters.
 If you would like to contribute artwork, get in touch with samples of your art.
 As we are a small non-profit journal, we cannot currently offer payment to any contributors.
 This is something we hope to change as we grow.